your adventure in

 Prereq: FSHN 4610 or NUTRS 5610

-(Dual-listed with NUTRS 5640) Pathophysiology of selected acute and chronic disease states and their associated medical problems.
+Dual listed with FSHN 4640.
+Pathophysiology of selected acute and chronic disease states and their associated medical problems.
 Specific attention will be directed to medical nutrition needs of patients in the treatment of each disease state to optimize nutritional status and promote health.
-(Typically Offered: Spring)
+(Typically Offered: Fall, Spring, Summer)

 (Dual-listed with FSHN 5660).